B2. Rendering

 : Use sliders or assign a texture to control surface reflectivity and glossiness.Normal Map

-: Add a normal map texture to simulate detailed surface bumps and grooves without additional geometry.Occlusion Map
+: Add a normal map texture to simulate detailed surface bumps and grooves without additional geometry.Height Map

 : Optional—enhances depth in crevices using ambient occlusion data.Emission